 - 1. For all GRPA competitions at the district or state level, positive cheering by players, coaches and spectators is encouraged.
 Any negative cheering/hollering may result in a warning and/or removal from the site, whether it is for or against your team.
 No artificial noisemakers shall be allowed in the dugouts, bleachers, seats and standing areas around the perimeter of the competition in all youth sports.
 The tournament director is empowered with the authority to make the final decision. - 2.
 No use of tobacco in any form is permitted on the competition area or on the bench by participants, coaches or officials, regardless of local rules. - 3.
 Any player or coach ejected from a game for unsportsmanlike conduct will be suspended for one game, in addition to the game from which ejected, or in the case of an individual event within a meet or match, for the duration of that event.
-A forfeited (not played) game shall not be counted as a sit-out game for an ejected player. - G. All youth team and individual sports must have a certified coach (certified in the sport coaching) or a full-time staff person with their team, except under extenuating circumstances, which will be determined by the tournament director.
+A forfeited (not played) game shall not be counted as a sit-out game for an ejected player. - G. All youth team and individual sports must have a certified coach (certified in the sport coaching) or a full-time staff person who is a GRPA member with their team, except under extenuating circumstances, which will be determined by the tournament director.
 This person must be on playing area and available at all times (dugout, bench, etc.) - 1.
 Sports - a.
 Basketball NYSCA, ACEP, GHSA, SIMPLY THE BEST, EXCELLENCE PLUS. - b.
-Track & Field NYSCA, ACEP, GHSA, USA TRACK, SIMPLY THE BEST.
+Track & Field NYSCA, ACEP, GHSA, USA TRACK, SIMPLY THE BEST. - c.
+Tennis NYSCA, ACEP, GHSA, SIMPLY THE BEST.

-- c.
-Tennis NYSCA, ACEP, GHSA, SIMPLY THE BEST. - d.
+- d.
 Baseball NYSCA, ACEP, GHSA, HIGHER GROUND, SIMPLY THE BEST, DOYLE, MVP, ASA VIP, EXCELLENCE PLUS. - e.
 Softball NYSCA, ACEP, GHSA, HIGHER GROUND, SIMPLY THE BEST, DOYLE, MVP, ASA VIP, EXCELLENCE PLUS. - f.
-Swimming/Diving NYSCA-swimming, ACEP, GHSA, US SWIMMING. - g.
+Swimming/Diving NYSCA-swimming, ACEP, GHSA, US SWIMMING, or American Red Cross Safety Training for Swim Coaches in conjunction with any nationally recognized life guard certification. - g.
 Golf NYSCA, ACEP, GHSA, SIMPLY THE BEST. - h.
 Football NYSCA, ACEP, GHSA, USA FOOTBALL, EXCELLENCE PLUS. - i.
 Soccer NYSCA, ACEP, GHSA, GYSA, SIMPLY THE BEST, U.S. YOUTH SOCCER. - j.
 Gymnastics AAU, NYSCA, GHSA, USA Gymnastics. - 2.
 The certified person's name or full-time staff member, who is a member of GRPA, must appear on the official roster signed by the agency director. - H. Manual changes will be taken every two years (even years) with the next changes in 2016.
 All odd year changes may be made for typos or national governing body changes (i.e., ASA, NFA, GHSA, etc).
 Any other changes in odd years must be approved by 75% of those state athletic committee members present.
-Suggested rule changes for 2016 are to be to the State Athletic Chair by August 7, 2015.
+Suggested rule changes for 2017 are to be to the State Athletic Chair by August 5, 2016.